maheranggha/homepage/_posts/2025-06-26-first-trial.md

   - blog
 ---

-### Hello, friends! 👋
+Hello, friends! 👋

-Welcome to my personal academic blog! 🎓
+Welcome to my personal blog! 🎓
 I’ve created this space to share thoughts, experiences, and reflection from my PhD life journey and beyond.

 To be honest, I always like to write and share it on the blog I had rather than on Social Media apps.
 But, it's always challenging to maintain my previous blogs, both on the content and technical parts.
 Despite so, I never get bored to try again as I have a dream to be a writer.
 Writer should be writing, right?!